First Bowel Movement After C-Section: What to Expect and How to Help

 Hydration Importance

-Staying properly hydrated is essential for new mothers recovering from a C-section, as it helps prevent constipation and supports overall digestive health.
+Staying well-hydrated is essential for new mothers recovering from a C-section.
+It helps prevent constipation and keeps your digestive system functioning properly.

-- Electrolyte drinks – These can replenish lost fluids and keep you energized.
+1. Electrolyte drinks — These replenish fluids and help maintain energy levels.

-- Herbal teas – Certain teas, like peppermint or ginger, can soothe your stomach and promote digestion.
+2. Herbal teas — Peppermint and ginger teas can soothe the stomach and support digestion.

-- Water-enhancing drops – Adding flavor to your water can encourage you to drink more throughout the day.
+3. Water-enhancing drops — Adding flavor to water makes it easier to drink more throughout the day.

-Always listen to your body’s cues and drink enough fluids to stay comfortable.
+Listen to your body’s cues and drink enough to stay comfortable.
+Hydration is a quiet but powerful part of recovery.

 Managing Pain and Discomfort